Leonardo-Boss/suckless-site/suckless.org/wiki/index.md

 This is for moderators.

-To create a new repository just git init --bare and symlink the git hooks (see the hooks/ directory in other projects).
+To create a new repository just git init --bare and symlink the git hooks (see the hooks/ directory in the other projects).